Foxh0und/MCSC/membership.md

 ![membership](/assets/membership1.jpg)

 ## Benefits
 - Membership Card
 - Membership Badge
 - $25 meal voucher to use at The Crafty Squire
 - Merchandise for this season – Beanie and bottle opener keyring
 - Bumper sticker
-- An emailed newsletter every 2-3 months.
+- An emailed newsletter every 2-3 months
 - Discount for members events
 - Discount on from the [CFC Megastore](https://www.chelseamegastore.com)